-The mission of the Nulhegan Band of the Coosuk Abenaki Nation is to strengthen our government; to build our community, and ensure sustainability; to protect our customs and traditions; and to revive our culture and celebrate our heritage while sharing it with those around us.
-N'dakinna (our homeland) is nestled among the lakes, rivers, and forests of Vermont's Northeast Kingdom.
+The mission of the Nulhegan Band of the Coosuk Abenaki Nation is to strengthen our government; to build our community, and ensure sustainability; to protect our customs and traditions; and to continue to promote our culture and celebrate our heritage while sharing it with those around us.
+The Nulhegan Abenaki tribe is nestled among the lakes, rivers, and forests of N’dakinna's northern range and headquartered in the Northeast Kingdom at Barton, VT.
+We are one of the largest Abenaki Tribes still in existence today.
+As a nomadic and place-based people, we live and travel throughout our greater Western Abenaki territories as our ancestors did.
+These traditional homelands we call N'dakinna include Vermont, New Hampshire, and parts of Canada, Maine, and Massachusetts.
 Our connection to this land cannot be described in any language.
-It is our birthright and obligation to advocate for our ancestral territory so that its uniqueness and beauty will be protected for the generations to come.
+It is our birthright and obligation to advocate for our citizens and lands throughout our ancestral territories.
+We continue to respect and steward N'dakinna so that its uniqueness and beauty will be protected for the generations to come.

 Statement on Abenaki Ethnocide in History, Scholarship, and Social Media